20 Mar House-bound workout ideas

 Routine is so important for mental health and productivity so if you want to be active each day, set in stone the time or times to do it.
 You can set an alarm to remind you to move regularly, you can do it first thing in the morning, during a lunch break, every evening before you shower, etc. The timing doesn’t matter but consistency does.

-While you’re house-bound, your options may be limited and you may not be able to do what you used to do, so let’s approach exercise with these 3 areas in mind:
+While you’re house-bound, your options may be limited and you may not be able to do what you used to do, instead approach exercise with these 3 areas in mind:

 - Resistance training involves using your muscles against a force so you improve the strength and condition of your body.
-Divide the body up into 3 parts so you exercise each area each day, start with the easiest version and advance gradually from there:
+Divide the body up into 3 parts so you exercise each area each day, and start with the easiest version then advance gradually from there:

 - Upper body – push up

 Start with a push up on knees (pictured) and, once you can easily do 1 continuous minute x 3-5 times, advance to a push up on toes for 1 continuous minute x 3-5 times.

 - Lower body – squat

 Start with a 45 degree squat at the knees and, once you can easily do repetitions continuously for 1 minute x 3-5 times, advance to 90 degree squats (pictured) for 1 minute x 3-5 sets.

 - Mid body – plank

 Start with a plank on knees and forearms (pictured) and, once you can easily do 1 continuous minute x 3-5 times, advance to a plank on hands and toes for 1 minute x 3-5 times.